Luke Haines

 Luke Michael Haines (born 7 October 1967) is an English musician, songwriter and author.
 He has recorded music under various names and with various bands, including The Auteurs, Baader Meinhof and Black Box Recorder.
-He is married to British journalist, author, illustrator and artist Siân Pattenden.

 Career

 New Wave

 Haines formed numerous bands when he was at school.
 At college he joined The Servants who recorded two commercially unsuccessful albums.
 It was only when Haines formed The Auteurs with Glenn Collins and girlfriend Alice Readman, who had also been drafted into The Servants on occasion, in 1991, that he began to achieve some success.

 Regular gigging in London and an NME-sponsored gig brought them to the attention of Hut Records.
 They released their first single, "Showgirl" in 1993, and their debut album New Wave a month later.
 Haines claimed the album started Britpop, though he later showed disdain towards the movement.
 The album sold only 12,000 copies but was nominated for a Mercury Prize, although the eventual winners were Suede.